 Control - If you own physical precious metals or the private keys to your crypto no government can use legislation to take it away from you (like what has happened in Greece, Cyprus, Argentina, Venezuela, Russia and many African countries.)
 Legislation was passed in Australia in 2010 that allows the government to take your assets in the event of another financial crisis.
 This is not good.
 Protect yourself and own assets in your super that no one can access but you.

-In a SMSF, the trustees are the people (or company) who controls the money in the fund on behalf of the beneficiaries/members.
+In a SMSF, the trustees are the people (or company) who controls the money in the fund on behalf of the members.

-In an SMSF the members are the people whose money is being managed by the trustees.
+In an SMSF the members are the people whose money is being managed.
 You can have up to 4 people as members in a self managed super fund.